 Matos joined CBS in May 1995 in the CBS International, Business Affairs Department.
 Before joining CBS, Matos was a paralegal at Mahler & Harris, P.C. and a registered Interpreter with the U.S. Department of Justice (1987-1995).

 Matos is a graduate of St. John’s University.
-She serves on the Advisory Committee of the National Association of Latino Independent Producers (NALIP) Diverse Women in Media Initiative.
-She is an Advisory Board member of Arts for a Better Tomorrow, an Advisory Board member of MediaMKRS and serves on the Lenox Hill Hospital Women's Health Council.
+She serves as Vice Chair of the Board of Directors of the National Association of Latino Independent Producers (NALIP) as well as on the Advisory Committee of their Diverse Women in Media Initiative.
+She is a member of the Board of Directors of Teatro Circulo.
+She is a Senior Founding Advisor of TIGHT5, an Advisory Board member of Arts for a Better Tomorrow, an Advisory Board member of MediaMKRS and serves on the Lenox Hill Hospital Women's Health Council.
 Matos was among Diversity Global Magazine’s 2019 Top 15 Champions of Diversity and among the Imagen Foundation’s Powerful and Influential Latinos in Film and Television in 2019, 2018, 2017 and 2016.

 It’s the important things—our families, our values, the impact we have on others—that connect us.
 And although making sense of it all can be hard, asking the right questions can make things clearer.
 So when I talk to you about wealth management, I want to learn about those life questions that are on your mind.
 “Should I start my own business?
 Is it better to leave my kids everything?
 Or nothing?
 How do I set up a charitable fund?
 Will my family be ok when I’m gone?”
 Together, I know we can find the answers.

 Whatever your concerns, I can help you create a comprehensive financial plan to address your important priorities.
 Over the last 10 years, I have put my experience to work for each of my clients, helping them find the best way forward to pursue the goals that truly matter.